Signs of a Faulty Starter Relay and How to Fix It

 How do the starting relay, solenoid, and motor work?
 The starting relay powers the starter solenoid and motor when the ignition key is turned on.

 A starter relay supplies modest power to the starter solenoid, which draws a lot from the car batteries when the ignition key is turned on.
 The solenoid drives the starter motor, which spins the flywheel.
+All modern starters employ this method.
+The starter relay powers the solenoid and flywheel.
+The starter relay starts cars.

 Signs of a defective starter relay